TossingBot: Learning to Throw Arbitrary Objects with Residual Physics: Evaluation

 \subsection{Experimental Setup}

 We evaluate each policy on its ability to grasp and throw various objects into 12 boxes located outside a UR5 robot arm's maximum reach range (as shown in Fig.~\ref{fig:teaser}).
 Specifically, the task is to pick objects from a cluttered bin and stow them uniformly into the boxes such that all boxes have the same number of objects, regardless of object type.
-Since boxes are located \textit{outside} the robot's reach range, throwing is necessary to succeed in the task.
+Since boxes are \textit{outside} the robot's reach range, throwing is necessary to succeed in the task.
 Each box is $20$cm tall with a $25\times15$cm opening.
 The middle of the top opening of each box is used as the input target landing position $p$ to the formulation $f(I,p)$.

 \mypara{Simulation setup}.
-The simulation environment is built using PyBullet \cite{coumans2018} (appendix Fig. \ref{fig:simulation-environment}).
+The simulation environment (shown in Fig. \ref{fig:simulation-environment}) is built using PyBullet \cite{coumans2018}.
 We use 8 different objects: 4 seen during training and 4 unseen for testing.
 Training objects are chosen in order of increasing difficulty: $4$cm-diameter ball, $4\times4\times4$cm cube, $3$cm-diameter $16$cm-long rod, and a $16$cm-long hammer (union of $2$cm-diameter $12$cm-long rod with $10\times4\times2.5$cm block).
 Throwing difficulty is determined by how much an object's projectile trajectory changes depending on its initial grasp and center of mass (CoM).
 For example, the trajectory of the ball is mostly agnostic to grasp location and orientation, while both rod (CoM in middle) and hammer objects (CoM between handle and shaft) can have drastically different projectile trajectories depending on the grasping point.
 Objects are illustrated in Fig. \ref{fig:objects} -- their CoMs indicated with a red sphere.
 Multiple copies of each object (12 in total) are randomly colored and dropped into the bin during training and testing.

-Although simulation provides a consistent and controlled environment for fair ablative analyses, the simulated environment does not account for aerodynamics, and as a result, performance in simulation does not necessarily reflect the performance in the real world.
+Although simulation provides a consistent and controlled environment for fair ablative analyses, the simulated environment does not model aerodynamics and only approximates frictional interactions.
+As a result, performance in simulation does not necessarily reflect performance in the real world.
 Therefore we also provide quantitative experiments on a real system.

 \mypara{Real-world setup}.
 We use a UR5 arm with an RG2 gripper to pick and throw a collection of 80+ different toy blocks, fake fruit, decorative items, and office objects (see Fig. \ref{fig:objects}).
 For perception data, we capture $640\times480$ RGB-D images using a calibrated Intel RealSense D415 statically mounted overlooking the bin of objects from the side.
 The camera is localized with respect to the robot base using an automatic calibration procedure from \cite{zeng2018learning}.
 A second RealSense D415 is mounted above the boxes looking downwards to track landing locations of thrown objects by measuring changes between images captured before and after executed throws.